New Jersey Memory Care Facilities

 Memory care homes may create programs to provide customized care based on the assessment of cognitive and functional abilities of each resident with dementia.
 All licensed and unlicensed staff providing direct care to such residents must be trained in specialized care for persons with dementia.

-When Is Your Loved One Ready for Memory Care?
+When Is Your Loved One Ready for Memory Care in New Jersey?

 According to a recent report of by the BRFSS (Behavioral Risk Factor Surveillance System), one in ten adults in New Jersey, aged 45 and above are experiencing some form of cognitive decline, such as confusion and memory loss.
 However, almost 60% of them have not consulted a health care professional about their condition.